Auverland Type A3/A3L

 SUMB 1500kg

 Notes: The SUMB is a light truck used by the French Army.
 The layout is standard, with the engine at the front, cab behind it, and rear cargo area.
-The cargo area is covered with a tarpaulin.
-Bench seats are fitted down the center of the cargo area, back to back.
-The front bumper has a winch with a 2-ton capacity and 60m of cable.
-The wheels can be locked if necessary when using this winch.
+The cab and cargo area are covered with a tarpaulin, though later radio fittings required an all-metal cab.
+Bench seats are fitted down the center of the cargo area, back-to-back.
+The front bumper has a winch with a 2-ton capacity and 60 meters of cable.
+The wheels can be locked, if necessary, when using this winch.
 Variants include cargo/troop carrier, shovel, and communications vehicle.
+The SUMB was built from the late 1950s to late 1960s, but by the 1980s, there was a great difficulty sourcing spare parts, and in the 1990s, the SUMBs were rebuilt, with the 115-horsepower diesel engines in the stats below and rebuilt suspensions.

 Vehicle